Samuel Smale Craig: Castle Hotel

 Craig constructed the Castle Hotel on land he purchased from Monger.
 However, Craig had difficulty transferring the liquor licence to his new hotel.

 Magistrates (Meares and Cowan) developed a high level of prejudice towards him as a result of what were considered flagrant misdemeanours in the past.
 Craig tried to circumvent them by appealing directly to the government but was unsuccessful, and when his application eventually came before the magistrates he received a most adverse report which concluded with the remark: "He is the most lawless man in the district and not fit man to have a licence".

-On 26 August 1854, Samuel Craig was summoned to the York Police Court on information supplied by Joseph Kenworthy for charging “a person named Redmile” for “two bottles of grog” sold from his new premises when he did not have a license for the new premises.
+On 26 August 1854, Craig was summoned to the York Police Court on information supplied by Joseph Kenworthy for charging “a person named Redmile” for “two bottles of grog” sold from his new premises when he did not have a license for the new premises.
 Redmile refused to give evidence and the magistrates threatened to fine Redmile £20 because he would not support the information supplied by Kenworthy.
 Craig said he was giving the “grog” away to friends.
 He was fined £10.

 An acrimonious debate ensued in relation to the licence but Craig eventually received his licence.

 In October 1854, Craig sold alcohol on a Sunday and an incident that some described as a riot occurred at the Castle Hotel, resulting in extensive damage to the building.
 His hotel was accused of being “a playground for drunks”.
 He was fined by the magistrates but refused to pay.
 He would have lost his licence except for the timely intervention of Mary.
 She pleaded that her husband had built a large house, had a large family and if he lost his licence he would be ruined.
 This emotional outbreak, coupled with strong community support for the Craigs, tipped the scales in their favour and his licence was not lost.